eduardosasso/leter/README.md

 # Leter
-A code-free, minimalist thus modern static site for the idealistic.
+A code-free, minimalist thus modern static site generator for the idealistic.

 ## Overview